-How to make Neven Maguire’s brown soda bread, the bread that goes with everything
+What to bake this weekend: Neven Maguire’s brown soda bread, the bread that goes with everything

 Read time: 2 minutes

-Neven Maguire's recipe for the perfect soda bread.
+Neven Maguire's recipe for the perfect soda bread is a definite winner.

 Brown Soda Bread